WeRePack/repack-for-woocommerce/README.txt

 1. Checkbox animation, adapts to your Theme Design
 2. Shipping notice in WooCommerce Order Overview
+3. Optionally integrates with WooCommerce Coupons
+4. Optionally share your savings and ...
+5. ... get listed as Supporter on WeRePack.org

 == Changelog ==

 = 1.1.0 =
+* Various improvements
+* Adds summary shortcode and template.
+You can copy and overwrite it in your theme from plugins folder `/public/templates/summary.php` to your themes folder `/repack/summary.php`
 * Adds Telemetry Module: We want to win you as a supporter and measure our joint success.
 To do this, you can share some stats with us in order to get listed in the supporter directory on WeRePack.org.
-* Adds summary shortcode and template.
-You can copy and overwrite it in your theme from plugins folder `/public/templates/summary.php` to your themes folder `/repack/summary.php`
-* Various improvements

 = 1.0.6 =
 * Adds filter `repack_deactivate_remove_all_meta` which when true removes all plugin related data from the DB on plugin deactivation.